Learning, Discovery, Reasoning (LDR) Group

 • Clinical Applications:

-• Brain Perfusion; Diffusion MRI; Functional MRI; Cortical Surface
+• Brain Imaging; Diffusion MRI; Functional MRI; Cortical Surface

-• Disease Diagnosis; Treatment Planning; Interventional Treatment and Surgery
+• Disease Diagnosis; Interventional Treatment Planning and Risk Evaluation

 Openings

-I am looking for self-motivated students with solid mathematical background and strong coding skills in machine learning.
+I am looking for self-motivated students with solid mathematical background and strong coding skills in machine learning and computer vision.
 Research experience in healthcare and biomedical applications is a plus, but not required.

--> Prospective PhD: I do not have additional PhD openings for Fall 2025.
-If you are interested in a fully-funded PhD position starting in Fall 2026, please email me your CV, transcripts, as well as a brief summary on your background and research interests (Subject: "Prospective PhD 2026").
+-> Prospective PhD: If you are interested in a fully-funded PhD position starting in Fall 2026, please email me your CV, transcripts, as well as a brief summary on your background and research interests (Subject: "Prospective PhD 2026").

--> Current PhD / MS / Undergrad: If you are at JHU and are looking for potential advisors, please email me directly (Subject: "JHU Student").
+-> Current JHU MS / Undergrad: If you are at JHU and are looking for potential advisors, please email me directly (Subject: "JHU Student").

 -> Prospective Intern: Self-motivated interns are always welcome to join our group.
 If interested, please email me your CV and a brief summary on your research interests (Subject: "Prospective Intern").